simonsteele/pn/pnwtl/doc/readme.txt

 5) Command bar for PyPN users, supports customisable modal commands
 6) Complete Unicode conversion, files, searching, projects, UI, clips...
 7) Flexible split views
-8) New -z command-line parameters for use with Image File Execution options
+8) New -z command-line parameter for use with Image File Execution options
+9) Smart fields in code templates
+10) Small visual tweaks

 What's new in 2.1 under the cover?
 ------------------------------------------